June 20, 2019

 Rights-managed (RM): Rights-managed licensing contrasts royalty-free licensing as it provides restricted use of stock photographs.
 Customers are able to purchase one-time rights to a photo that may be further restricted by the type of copyright license being purchased.
 For additional uses of an image, customers will need to purchase additional usage rights.
 Also known as licensed images, RM licenses are offered on a non-exclusive or exclusive basis, depending on the platform being used.

 RM-licensing is also commonly used by stock agencies, but has more specific conditions to usage rights and often comes with a higher cost.
-Images cost anywhere between $50 and $1,000+.
+Images cost anywhere between $50 to $1,000+.

 Microstock agencies usually use RF or RM licensing models to sell their stock photos.
 Some charge a one-time fee or offer subscription-based pricing models while others use credits or “top-up” systems to cover fees for selected images.